NHS-NSS-transforming-publications/d3-linechart/README.md

 # ISD Scotland D3.js draft line chart template
-This is the first draft of a template to create line chart with option to select NHS Boards and locations within NHS Boards.
-The template consist out of 3 script files and a dummy data file:
+This is the first draft of a template to create line charts with options to select NHS Boards and locations within NHS Boards.
+The template consists of 3 script files and a dummy data file:
 * index.html
 * js/isdcharts.js
 * css/isdcharts.css

 The template is written in [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS) and [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) and uses the JavaScript libraries [D3.js](https://d3js.org/) and [jQuery](https://jquery.com/).
-To start working with the template download the zip file or clone the repository.
-To preview the page open the index.html file in [Firefox](https://www.mozilla.org/en-GB/firefox/) or preview  using an editor like [visual studio code](https://code.visualstudio.com/) or [atom](https://atom.io/).
+To start working with the template, download the zip file or clone the repository.
+To preview the page, open the index.html file in [Firefox](https://www.mozilla.org/en-GB/firefox/) or preview it using an editor like [visual studio code](https://code.visualstudio.com/) or [atom](https://atom.io/).
-To use the template the following columns need to be included in the data file a date variable with the last date of a time period, NHS Board name variable and location name variable with up to 6 data variables.
-The rows need to be sorted on date and contain information on location level, NHS Board level with the NHS Board name also as location name and (NHS)Scotland level with location name (NHS)Scotland.
+To use the template, the following columns need to be included in the data file: a date variable with the last date of a time period, NHS Board name variable, and location name variable with up to 6 data variables.
+The rows need to be sorted by date and contain information on location level, NHS Board level with the NHS Board name also as location name and (NHS)Scotland level with location name (NHS)Scotland.

 | date_variable |	nhs_board_name |	location_name |	variable_1 |	variable_2 |
 | ----- | ----- | ----- | ----- | ----- |